sachinym/Github-Advanced-Security/Module3-Software_Composition_Analysis.md

 ## Lab Scenario

 In this lab, you will be focusing on improving security within your GitHub repositories using Dependabot and Software Composition Analysis (SCA) features.

 ## Lab Objectives
 In this lab, you will perform:
-- Task 1: Turn on dependabot and other SCA features.
+- Task 1: Turn on Dependabot and other SCA features.
 Review results.
 - Task 2: Use the dependency submission action on a Java project.
 Review results.
 - Task 3: Use the dependency review action to stop a pull request that contains the log vulnerability.

-## Estimated timing: 40 minutes
+## Estimated Timing: 40 minutes

 ## Architecture Diagram

    ![Picture1](./images/ar03.png)

-## Task 1: Turn on dependabot and other SCA features.
+## Task 1: Turn on Dependabot and other SCA features.
 Review results.

 1. In the **github-adv-sec** organization, click on repositories from the top navigation pane.

    ![github-advisory-database](images/gc.png)

-1. From the list of repositories click on **ghas-bootcamp-webgoat** to begin working through this module.
+1. From the list of repositories, click on **ghas-bootcamp-webgoat** to begin working through this module.

    ![github-advisory-database](images/gx3.png)

-1. In the WebGoat repository navigate to **Settings** from the top navigation pane.
+1. In the WebGoat repository, navigate to **Settings** from the top navigation pane.

    ![github-advisory-database](images/g12.png)

-1. From the left navigation pane, click on **Code Security and Analysis**
+1. From the left navigation pane, click on **Code Security and Analysis**.

    ![github-advisory-database](images/g13.png)

-1. Under **Dependabot** enable **Dependency graph**, **Dependabot Alerts**, **Dependabot security updates**, **Grouped security updates** and **Dependabot version updates**.
+1. Under **Dependabot**, enable **Dependency graph**, **Dependabot Alerts**, **Dependabot security updates**, **Grouped security updates**, and **Dependabot version updates**.

    ![github-advisory-database](images/g14.png)

-1. Dependabot raises pull requests to update dependencies.
-Depending on how your repository is configured, Dependabot may raise pull requests for version updates and/or security updates.
-You manage these pull requests in the same way as any other pull request.
+1. Dependabot raises Pull requests to update dependencies.
+Depending on how your repository is configured, Dependabot may raise Pull requests for version updates and/or security updates.
+You manage these Pull requests in the same way as any other pull request.

-1. You can check the Pull requests that are automatically getting triggered through the Depandabot by navigating to the **Security** tab from the top menu and under **Vulnerabilities** click on **Dependabot**.
-Notice the pull requests that were triggered automatically in the repository.
+1. You can check the Pull requests that are automatically triggered through the Depandabot by navigating to the **Security** tab from the top menu.
+Under **Vulnerabilities**, click on **Dependabot**.
+Notice the Pull requests that were triggered automatically in the repository.

    ![github-advisory-database](images/g15.1.png)

 ## Task 2: Use the dependency submission action on a Java project.
-Review results.
+Review results

 GitHub's dependency submission API supports Software Composition Analysis (SCA).
 It provides a GitHub API that allows uploading a complete list of the dependencies used by a repository (or, more precisely, a particular build of the application in the repository).
-The process involves adding all dependencies from a repository to the dependency graph, particularly those resolved during software compilation or building, even if not listed in a manifest file like pom.xml.
-When new dependency versions are released, Dependabot utilizes data submitted via the dependency submission API to generate pull requests.
+The process involves adding all dependencies from a repository to the dependency graph.
+Particularly those resolved during software compilation or building.
+Even if they are not listed in a manifest file like pom.xml.
+When new dependency versions are released, Dependabot utilizes data submitted via the dependency submission API to generate Pull requests.

-1. In the `ghas-bootcamp-webgoat` repository, go to the `.github/workflows/DepGraph.yml` file.
+1. In the **`ghas-bootcamp-webgoat`** repository, go to the **`.github/workflows/DepGraph.yml`** file.

    ![github-advisory-database](images/g16.png)

 1. This explains how this file will use the **Maven Dependency Tree Submission** action to identify the transitive dependencies.
-Transitive dependencies are pulled in as part of the build process for this project
+Transitive dependencies are pulled in as part of the build process for this project.

-1. Go to the **Actions** section, from the top navigation pane and click on click on the **Dependency Graph Upload** action from the left navigation pane.
+1. Go to the **Actions** section from the top navigation pane and click on the **Dependency Graph Upload** action from the left navigation pane.

     ![github-advisory-database](images/g17.png)

-1. Click the **Run workflow** -> **Run workflow**  button located in the middle of the screen.
+1. Click on the **Run workflow** -> **Run workflow**  button located in the middle of the screen.

     ![github-advisory-database](images/g18.png)

-1. Once this is completed, go to the **Dependency Graph** tab, under the **Insights** section in the top navigation pane.
+1. Once this is completed, go to the **Dependency Graph** tab under the **Insights** section in the top navigation pane.

     ![github-advisory-database](images/g19.png)